MEDEA'S TV TROPES

 ---------------------MEDEAs ND10 TROPES:

-Dented Iron: Medea's time as The Eye has not come without its costs.
+Dented Iron: Medea's time as The Nero Angelo has not come without its costs.
 The years of using her powerful magic have taken a significant toll on her body, particularly on her left arm, which is now rendered useless in the use of magic and the fact that she lost her ''sensor eyes'' that allowed her to see and feel chthonic creatures.
-However, it should be noted that Medea's limitations only apply to her human form.
-When she assumes her Seraphim form, she still retains all of her angelic grace and strength.

-Spin-Offspring: Medea's adopted son Donatello is one of the co-protagonists of ND10, alongside Juni, the daughter of her lifelong rival Freki.
-She also is now faced with the challenge of raising Kaguya, her long-lost daughter with Nokrea.
+Spin-Offspring: Medea's student and eventual adopted son, Jonathan, is one of the co-protagonists of ND10, alongside Juni, the daughter of her lifelong rival, Freki.
+Now, she’s also dealing with the challenge of raising Kaguya, whom she renamed Yoru—her long-lost daughter, born after being assaulted by Mariya.

 Badass Longcoat: During ND10 she wears a white one.

-Mama Bear: Medea is fiercely protective of her family, especially her two sons, and she will not hesitate to take action against anyone who dares to harm them.
-Ironically, her sons are just as protective, unaware of the fact that Medea, by ND10, is keeping the denizens of Hell controlled as an angel and is far from somebody needing protection.
-Yet, their unconditional love and willingness to go through Hell and back for one another is a testament to the depth of their bond.
+Mama Bear: Medea is fiercely protective of her family, especially her two kids, and she won’t hesitate to go after anyone who dares to harm them.
+Ironically, her kids are just as protective of her, completely unaware that by ND10, Medea is keeping the denizens of Hell in check as an angel—far from someone who needs protecting.
+But still, their unconditional love for each other, and their willingness to go through Hell and back for one another, shows just how deep their bond really is.

-The Chooser of The One: Laurel apprised Medea that Donatello had the qualities to be a "worthy contender" in succeeding as Nero Angelo, but underscored that the final verdict on when or whether Donatello would step into the role rested solely with Medea.
+The Chooser of The One: Laurel told Medea that Jonathan had the qualities to be a “worthy contender” to succeed as Nero Angelo, but she made it clear that the final decision on whether or when Jonathan would take on the role was entirely up to Medea.

-Still Got It: Contrary to popular belief, Medea proves she's still worth and capable to be The Eye during the confrontation with Juni in her vampire form.
+Still Got It: Contrary to popular belief, Medea proves she's still worth and capable to be Nero Angelo during the confrontation with Juni in her vampire form.
 However, her main setback lies in her belief that her time has passed.
 She's done reminiscing about the good ol' days; now, she's more interested in grooming the next wave of V7D talent and keeping the chaos in Hell from getting out of hand.
-She has shifted her priorities towards the future, embracing her role as a mentor and guardian.

 Seen it All: Medea has faced one nightmare after another throughout her life, enduring so much hardship that by the time she's finally at peace after the Atlantic War, almost nothing can shake her anymore.